Skip to main content

 Saints celebrated on the 12th of January

-ST BERNARD OF CORLEONE, RELIGIOUS
+SAINT BERNARD OF CORLEONE, RELIGIOUS

-Originally called Filippo Latino, St Bernard was born in 1605 in Corleone, Italy.
+Originally called Filippo Latino, Saint Bernard was born in 1605 in Corleone, Italy.
 A shoemaker by trade, he had contact with the soldiers stationed nearby.
 From them he learned the art of fencing.
 But on one occasion, he reacted to a provocation by cutting off his adversary's arm with a sword.
 To flee justice and to expiate his crime, he asked for shelter in a Capuchin convent and was taken in.
 Conversion ensued and he decided to join the Franciscans and become a lay brother in the order.

 BROTHER BERNARD